 To test the pectin, add 1 tablespoon of isopropyl alcohol to a small glass or jar; add 1 teaspoon of the cooled pectin.
 Let it stand for a few minutes then dip a fork into it.
 Your fork should come out with a congealed blob of pectin.
 If not, reduce it a bit more on the stovetop and try again.

 - Keep in mind that tart, underripe and green apples contain more pectin than sweet, ripe ones.

 - If using whole apples, make sure you include the peels, cores, and seeds.

 - Stirring the softened apples can make the pectin cloudy, so stir gently and only if necessary.

 - Use about 1/4 cup apple pectin per cup of fruit for jams.
 For jellies, use 1/4 cup apple pectin per cup of fruit juice.
 Measure the combined pectin and juice and add an equal amount of sugar.

-- To preserve your homemade pectin for future use, you can either freeze it or can it.
-To can it, heat the strained pectin just to a boil.
-Pour into clean pint canning jars, leaving 1/2-inch of head space.
+- To can it, heat the strained pectin just to a boil.
+Pour into clean half-pint canning jars, leaving 1/4-inch of headspace.
+If canning in a 1-pint jar, leave 1/2-inch of headspace.
 Secure the lids, and process in a boiling water bath for 10 minutes (adjust the canning time if you live at a high altitude).